-What Can a Handyman Do in Milton, Florida?
+What Can a Handyman Do Without a License in Milton, Florida?

 In Milton (Santa Rosa County), most “handyman” work is legal without a Florida contractor license as long as it is non-structural, not a regulated trade (electrical/plumbing/HVAC), and you are not acting as a contractor on permitted construction.
 Florida does not have a simple statewide “handyman license”; contractor licensing is handled through the Florida DBPR/Construction Industry Licensing Board (CILB) and local building departments for permits.
 A commonly cited handyman limit is the “minor repairs” concept under Florida law; however, Florida does NOT provide a clean, universal $500/$1,000 handyman exemption—permitting and scope of work controls what’s allowed.